Germany: Nationwide demos against far-right AfD cooperation – DW – 02/01/2025

 German Defense Minister Boris Pistorius, also in the SPD, said Merz's decisions this week "shamed the conservative CDU/CSU alliance and damaged democracy as a whole"

-Since the end of World War II, all of the country's established parties have refrained from working with extremist parties as a result of the lessons learned after the National Socialists (Nazis) used democratic means to ascend to power and establish a totalitarian system of government that cast the world into chaos and destroyed the country.
+Since the end of World War II, all of the country's established parties have refrained from working with extremist parties as a result of the lessons learned after the National Socialists (Nazis) used democratic means to ascend to power.
+The Nazis had established a totalitarian system of government that cast the world into chaos and destroyed the country.

 Demonstrators call on Merz to reconsider with calls of 'Fritz listen to Mutti!'